Clarifai/docs/docs/api-guide/model/custom-text-model-walkthrough.md

 ## Train the Model

-Let's train the model.
-This will make it learn from the inputs so that we can later use it to predict new text examples.
+Let's train the model using the `positive` and `negative` concepts.

+All inputs \(in our application\) associated with these two concepts will be used as training data.
+This will make the model to learn from these inputs so that we can later predict new text examples.

 <Tabs>